Generosity=Happiness

 I do not tend toward generosity.
 I say that sadly and certainly not with pride.
 I close myself off from people.
 It’s some sort of defense mechanism that I developed as a young ‘un and the intensity waxes and wanes with the situation.
 I’m working on changing that.

 I think that in our culture, we equate generosity with philanthropy or financial donations or support.
 If you give money, you’re generous.
 That may be true…or it may not.
 There are plenty of folks who hand out bills or write checks that lack true generosity.
+What I’m talking about, we’ll call generosity of spirit.

 In a nutshell, generosity of spirit means that you greet pretty much everyone and every situation with an open heart.
 You cut them some slack.
 You realize that we all struggle together on this big blue marble.
 Generosity of spirit means you soften when you see people’s pain, rather than judge them with a “well, you made your bed, now lay in it”.